Uday-lal/MNIST-with-SVM/README.md

 This uses a basic svm model.

 # Requirement
-- Python 3.6 or below
+- Python 3.6 or higher
 - pygame
 - tkinter
 - Sklearn